Net Frequencies: Primary 146.760 (No PL tone) / Backup 443.250 (100 PL Tone)

 Who is Eligible?
 NWS encourages anyone with an interest in public service and access to communication, such HAM radio, to join the SKYWARN® program.
 Volunteers include police and fire personnel, dispatchers, EMS workers, public utility workers and other concerned private citizens.
 Individuals affiliated with hospitals, schools, churches, nursing homes or who have a responsibility for protecting others are also encouraged to become a spotter.

-Upcoming Training: Skywarn weather spotter training on Saturday March 11, 2017 from 9 AM until noon at the Salvation Army EDS facility located at 4020 Georgetown Road in Indianapolis.
-For more information email us at IndySkywarn@gmail.com
+Upcoming Training: Skywarn weather spotter training on Saturday March 7, 2020 at 1 PM at the Salvation Army EDS facility located at 4020 Georgetown Road in Indianapolis.
+For more information email us at email@example.com

 Other training opportunities around the state can be found at http://www.weather.gov/ind/spotter_talks